 Like Cassandra, Christine’s life was on the wrong track when she first attended BWWDAY nine years ago.
-She was suffering from drug addiction, was an insulin-dependent diabetic, overweight, and desperately needed therapy.
+She was suffering from drug addiction, was an insulin-dependent diabetic, was overweight, and desperately needed therapy.
 Urged by her sister to attend as a last ditch effort, Christine sat quietly, not expecting much to change.
 But as she continued through the day, Christine felt a shift happening from within and vowed that day to change her life.
-Her transformation would require many years of hard work, willingness to change, and a consistent support system which she found as a member of our sisterhood and through her therapist and healthcare team.
+Her transformation would require many years of hard work, a willingness to change, and a consistent support system, which she found as a member of our sisterhood and through her therapist and healthcare team.

 Today, Christine is nine years clean, has lost the excess weight, is managing her diabetes and no longer insulin-dependent, and has completed training to work as a peer mental health and addiction recovery coach.
 As she healed, Christine became a source of strength to others, including her adult children whose lives continue to transform as their mother charts a new course.

 Cassandra and Christine are just two of many incredible examples of what happens when we as women decide to heal and care deeply for ourselves.
 The ripple effects not only transform us personally, but set a new cycle in motion that touches everyone closest to us.
 What I know for sure is that no family, no nation, can rise higher than its women, and when women decide to elevate their health, we all benefit now and for generations to come.